sadiul-hakim/HK_learn_spring_batch/Advanced_Project/README.md

 # Accessing JobParameters

 ***we can access JobParameters like this : `@Value("#{jobParameters['scoreIndex']}")`.
-When we access JobParameters like this we need to annotate the method with `@StepScope`. @StepScope annotated @Bean only lives in scope of one step.
+When we access JobParameters,jobExecutionContext like this we need to annotate the method with `@StepScope`. @StepScope annotated @Bean only lives in scope of a step.
 But the whole
 Step can not be defined as @StepScope only beans used in a Step can be @StepScope.
-Beacause, In order to create a @Bean
+Because, In order to create a @Bean
 @StepScope we need an active StepExecution.***

 # Sharing Data from one step to others